ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_attributable_causes/protein_energy_malnutrition/index.rst

    body tissues, particularly muscles and subcutaneous fat, and is usually a result of severe restrictions in energy intake.
 Children younger than five years are the most commonly involved because of their increased caloric requirements and increased susceptibility to infections."
-[Dipasquale-et-al]_
+[Dipasquale-et-al-PEM]_

-Signs and symptoms include: [UpToDate-malnutrition]_
+Signs and symptoms include: [UpToDate-malnutrition-PEM]_

   * Head that appears large relative to the body, with staring eyes